guardian/support-service-lambdas/handlers/soft-opt-in-consent-setter/README.md

 ### failedRunAlarm

+Note: This Alarm is set to trigger after 2 failures to avoid alerting developers in case of a temporary failure such as outage of IDAPI or Salesforce.

 **CAUSE**: Two or more runs found an error and were unable to complete.
 This can be due to several reasons:

 1. Failed to obtain all environment variables.